Spectrum offers several payment options for customers struggling to pay on time, including payment arrangements and bill extensions.

 Will Spectrum take you as a customer if you previously failed to pay?

-Spectrum will accept customers that previously failed to pay their accounts.
+Spectrum does accept customers that previously failed to settle outstanding bills.
 However, outstanding payments must be settled before signing up again.
 This policy does not apply to family members.
 For example, if you have a delinquent Spectrum account on your record personally, your family member or roommate can generally sign up as a new customer, so long as you are not the person agreeing to responsibility for the payments.